-Dear Faculty,
+Dear Program Directors,

-This faculty handbook has been designed to assist faculty in developing study away programs, and to provide guidelines that will assist faculty, staff and administrators in conducting, developing and improving Furman's study away programs.
+This faculty handbook has been designed to assist faculty and staff in developing study away programs, and to provide guidelines that will assist faculty, staff and administrators in conducting, developing and improving Furman's study away programs.

-The Rinker Center for Study Away & International Education provides services to assist faculty in developing study away programs and supporting you during the process.
+The Rinker Center for Study Away & International Education provides services to assist faculty and staff in developing study away programs.
 Please feel free to contact us as you develop and prepare your programs.